message/iata/LT.md

 - a negative COVID-19 antigen test taken at most 48 hours before arrival.
 This does not apply to:
 - passengers younger than 16 years;
-- passengers arriving from Austria, Bulgaria, Croatia, Estonia, Finland, Germany, Hungary, Iceland, Luxembourg, Malta, Poland, Romania or Slovakia;
-- passengers arriving from Thassos, Crete, Corfu, Kefalonia, Rhodes, Santorini, Zakynthos in Greece;
-- passengers arriving from Mallorca in Spain;
 - passengers with a positive COVID-19 antigen or PCR test result taken at most 180 days before arrival and a recovery certificate;
 - passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated.
 Vaccines accepted are: AstraZeneca (Vaxzevria), Janssen, Moderna or Pfizer-BioNTech.
 3. Passengers must complete a health questionnaire and present it at check-in.
 The e-questionnaire can be obtained at <a href="https://keleiviams.nvsc.lt/lt/form">https://keleiviams.nvsc.lt/lt/form</a>
 4. Passengers must arrive at Vilnius (VNO), Kaunas (KUN), Palanga (PLQ) or Siauliai (SQQ).
 5. Passengers could be subject to self-isolation for 10 days.
 - This does not apply to passengers arriving from a country other than Brazil, India and South Africa with:
 - a positive COVID-19 antigen or PCR test taken at most 180 days before arrival and a recovery certificate; or
 - a COVID-19 vaccination certificate showing that they were fully vaccinated.
 Vaccines accepted are: AstraZeneca (Vaxzevria), Janssen, Moderna or Pfizer-BioNTech.
 More details can be found at <a href="https://tinyurl.com/5fkt9aj9">https://tinyurl.com/5fkt9aj9</a>
 6. Airline crew could be subject to self-isolation until their next flight or for a maximum of 10 days.
 More details can be found at <a href="https://tinyurl.com/5fkt9aj9">https://tinyurl.com/5fkt9aj9</a>